duckduckgo/tracker-radar/README.md

 ## Resources

+- Read our [our blog post](https://spreadprivacy.com/duckduckgo-tracker-radar/) for more information on the Tracker Radar

 - To learn more about the Tracker Radar data format, see [Data Model](docs/DATA_MODEL.md)

 - The code used to build the Tracker Radar: [Tracker Radar Collector](http://github.com/duckduckgo/tracker-radar-collector) and [Tracker Radar Detector](https://github.com/duckduckgo/tracker-radar-detector)